 Joint Research Presentations within each Division will be held every quarter.
-In these presentations, students will present the main points and current progress of their research to the faculty members and students affiliated with their Division.
-All students in their final semester should give their presentations at least 2 weeks before the Master's Thesis/Research Report submission deadline.
+In these presentations, students will present the main points and current progress of their research to the faculty members and students affiliated with their Division for feedback.
+As a rule, all students are required to give a presentation at least once before the submission of the Master's Thesis/Research Report.